 - Could have set our browsing preferences differently in our browser or through the search engine for things such as preferred language

-The patent filing also describes filters that might keep certain terms and phrases from showing up in search suggestions.
-More on those filters below.
+The patent filing also describes filters that might keep certain terms and phrases from showing up in predictive search suggestions—more on those filters below.

 Predictive Search Suggestion Interfaces

 Predictive search suggestions have become pretty popular, and they tend to look pretty similar from one search engine to another.
-Even though they may look similar, it’s possible that the way each search engine comes up with suggestions may vary drastically.
-Regardless of that, I though it would be interesting to take a look at how a number of search engines present their suggestions, and see if they provided any information about those suggestions on their pages.
+Even though they may look similar, the way each search engine comes up with suggestions may vary drastically.
+Regardless of that, I thought it would be interesting to look at how many search engines present their suggestions and see if they provided any information about those suggestions on their pages.

-Google describes their query suggestion approach on one of their help pages titled Features: Google Suggest.
-At one point before query suggestions were integrated into Google’s Web search, Google had a separate page in their experimental labs called “Google Suggest” where you could receive query suggestions.
+Google describes its predictive search query suggestion approach on one of their help pages titled Features: Google Suggest.
+Before query suggestions were integrated into Google’s Web search, Google had a separate page in their experimental labs called “Google Suggest” where you could receive query suggestions.
 While that page is no longer available, the Google Suggest FAQ still exists.

 Yahoo Search Assist

-Yahoo’s query suggestions have a slightly different look and feel, in a scrollable box that opens below their search box, and they are known as Yahoo Search Assist.
+Yahoo’s predictive search query suggestions have a slightly different look and feel, in a scrollable box that opens below their search box, and they are known as Yahoo Search Assist.

 Microsoft Live Search Suggestions

-Microsoft Live calls their predictive query suggestions Search Suggestions
+Microsoft Live calls their predictive search query suggestions Search Suggestions.